Saving Our Farms (and our Health) After the Drought

 However, first we’d need to stop planting so much corn and soybeans, so our cattle can be grass fed, as herbivores are meant to be.
 Secondly, we can give up making high fructose corn syrup, a processed by-product of corn invented only recently.
 This cheap, manufactured sweetening agent replaced cane sugar in soft drinks and many foods during the 80s, and then became a replacement for satiating animal fats in low-fat processed foods.
 HFCS has contributed to the diabetes and obesity epidemics.
 No amount of exercise or eating of vegetables can crack this problem until we get rid of this sweet corn syrup.

 Next, we can abandon corn and soybean oils, polyunsaturated fats that are heated and chemically altered in the processing.
-It’s these vegetable oils which are making Americans more susceptible to hypothyroidism, cancer and heart disease, not butter and olive oil.
+It’s these vegetable oils which are making Americans more susceptible to hypothyroidism, cancer and heart disease, not butter and animal fats.
 Since American soybeans are the most genetically modified of all our crops and they are not fermented as they have been in Asia, they add little value to our diet.

 It’s an excellent time for agricultural experts and politicians who aren’t tied to an industry to reconsider farm policy.
 Can reforestation protect against drought?
 What other or new grains or plants should be grown in the great Midwest, which can mingle or alternate with the animals?
 With less expansive farm fields, chickens would again be able to roam freely, while sheep, pigs and cows could have more expansive pasture space.
 If we get rid of, or even ban CAFOs (concentrated animal feedlot operations) which stuff animals with corn and other unfathomable horrors, a lot of ex-vegetarians will no longer feel badly about eating meat.